-Working in a salon and having a thriving column is the careers trajectory that many covet but there are many paths to successful hairdressing careers.
+Working in a salon and having a thriving column is a much coveted career trajectory, but there are many paths to successful hairdressing careers.

-From working backstage at The X Factor to perfecting hair at a funeral home, we uncover the diverse and rewarding routes a career in hairdressing could take you.
+From working backstage on TV shows to perfecting hair at a funeral home, we uncover the diverse and rewarding routes a career in hairdressing could take you.
 Plus, those in the know share the skills and training you will need to ace your chosen path.

 The hairdresser for the less-abled – Ian Marshall, managing director, Spargoland